Institut-Curie/NextGenotyperMS/README.md

 NextGenotyperMS is distributed as a standalone [singularity](https://github.com/hpcng/singularity/releases) image so only singularity is required.
 It was tested on singularity version [3.6.1](https://github.com/hpcng/singularity/releases/tag/v3.6.1) but should be compatible with the higher versions of singularity as well.

 NextGenotyperMS can run on a single machine and process all input data (fastq files or bams) or in a calculation cluster.
 The minimum recommended RAM for the machine(s), independently of the analysis mode, is 8GB of RAM.
 Ideally, the machine should have at least 4GB per core of RAM.
-If you have less, consider *n*, the total number of cores to be the total RAM / 4.
+If you have less, consider *N*, the total number of cores to be the total RAM / 4.
+On a single machine, set the parameter *-n* to the square root of the previous number *N*.
+On a calculation cluster, you can set *-n* to *N*.

 # Usage
 ```